slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - when you hit a wrong note, it’s the next note that makes it good or bad.
 - grow also feels like loss
 - Inertia is why a car does not stop the moment the brakes are applied.

-> *"All is impermanent.
-Willa Cather said it this way, «This is the joy of the rose, that it blows, and then it goes.» It is one thing to live with a hint of sadness.
-It is another thing to live with regret."
--- Zan Perrion*
 -->

+> *"This is the joy of the rose, that it blows, and then it goes."
+-- Willa Cather*

 > *"However beautiful the strategy, you should occasionally look at the results."
 -- Winston Churchill*